Michael Sandle: Works

-He wa a selector for The Threadneedle Prize for painting and sculpture in 2010.
+He was a selector for The Threadneedle Prize for painting and sculpture in 2010.

 Sandle was elected a member of the Royal Academy in 1989, and became a Fellow of the Royal Society of British Sculptors in 1994.
 He resigned from the Royal Academy in 1997 in protest at the Sensation exhibition and the inclusion of Marcus Harvey's painting Myra, but rejoined in 2005.

 He won the Hugh Casson Drawing Prize for his Iraq Triptych, a drawing showing Tony and Cherie Blair naked, exhibited at the Royal Academy Summer Exhibition in 2007.